 Before the 1970s there was a British military presence in the Gulf.
 In 1968 for the Gulf States including Qatar a security force was set up with a few Whirlwind helicopters and in 1971 3 ex-RAF Hawker Hunters arrived.
 The Emir declared independence in September 1971.
 The Qatar Emiri Air Force was established in 1974.
 Other types were a few B727 and B707 jets and BN Islanders.
 Some Gazelle and Seaking helicopters were also delivered.
 In the 1980s followed 6 Alphajets and a dozen Mirage F-1 fighters in the 1980.
 During the first Gulf War in 1991 it supported the Western armed forces against Iraq.
 Near Doha a new air base was established, Al Udaid.
 From 1990 10 modernized Mirage 2000-5ECA and 2 Mirage 2000-5EDA were acquired (also by the United Arab Emirates) also capable to fire MICA missiles.
 Transports aircraft were C-130 and also purchased were AW-139 helicopters and PC-21 trainers.
 Some 8 C-17 heavy transports are also used.

 For the replacement of the Mirage 2000's from Dassault 24 Rafale multi role fighters have been ordered in 2015.
-Even more ambitious military orders were placed from 2015: an additional 12 Rafales, 24 Typhoon fighters and more than 24 F-15QA fighters.
-But it appears the Typhoons and F-15QA were never delivered.
+Even more ambitious military orders were placed from 2015: an additional 12 Rafales, 24 Typhoon fighters.
+August 2022 the first Typhoons were delivered.
+The status of more than 24 ordered F-15QA fighters is unclear.

 The main bases are: Doha (OTBD former international) as the main international airport is now located on artificial new land nearby; Al Udaid (with a U.S site as well); new base at Tamim where the Rafales are based.